debarshee2004/scaffoldgen/ROADMAP.md

 2. **Understand Open Source**: Explore the principles of open source, the benefits of contributing, and how collaborative development works.

-3. **Set Up Your Development Environment**: Follow the instructions in the [/docs/GettingStarted.md](./docs/GETTING_STARTED.md) to set up your local development environment.

 ## Contributing to APERTRE - OPEN SOURCE : WEB DEVELOPMENT

 Here's how you can contribute to our open source web development community: